OrencioRodolfo/json-schema-quicktypes/docs/envelope/envelope.schema.md

     "$schema": "http://json-schema.org/draft-07/schema#",
     "$id": "envelope/envelope.schema.json",
     "title": "Message Envelope",
-    "description": "Envelope for all messages being exchanged, whether they are Events or Commands or produced by PokerStars host or Sportsbook embed apps", "type": "object",
+    "description": "Envelope for all messages being exchanged, whether they are Events or Commands or produced by host or Sportsbook embed apps", "type": "object",
     "$defs": {
         "kind-event": {